J-CF-Leung/Study_Vault/Physics/IB Physics/Optics.md

 	- Fourier transform tends to the comb function as $N$ approaches infinity

 ### Single wide aperture
-- The aperture function of an aperture with witdth $a$ is:
+- The aperture function of an aperture with width $a$ is:
 $$h(y)=\begin{cases}1 &|y|<a/2 \\ 0 &|y|>a/2\end{cases}$$
 - The diffracted intensity is:
 $$I_p(q)=I_0a^2\sinc^2\left(\frac{qa}{2}\right)$$